 How can technology help improve the customer experience?

-- The CRM systems should link to the IVR and to the website
+- Link CRM systems to the IVR and the website.

-- The call centre should have access to information they need to solve customer problems (ideally through an intuitive knowledgebase which also links to the website)
+- Give call center representatives access to information they need to solve customer problems (ideally through an intuitive knowledgebase that also links to the website).

-- Emails, webchats, social media enquiries should be delivered to customer service staff in the same way as calls are
+- Deliver emails, webchats, and social media inquiries to customer service staff in the same way as calls.

-- When the work involves the processing of applications, forms, etc. companies should reduce layers of approvals to speed up the work in process.
-In fact companies should use algorithms instead of people wherever possible.
+- Reduce layers of approvals to speed up the work in process by using algorithms instead of people, wherever possible.

-- Make sure you have enough lines into the contact centre to be able to deal with high volume periods.
-Many companies don’t even know that their callers are being “blocked” during these busy times.
+- Minimize wait times in your contact center by having enough phone lines for high-volume periods.
+Many companies don’t realize that callers are being “blocked” during these busy times.

-We [at COPC Inc.] have found that 75 percent to 80 percent of all issues which drive customer dissatisfaction are caused by process or system errors, and not by the actions of careless individual staff members.
+We’ve found that 75 to 80 percent of all issues that drive customer dissatisfaction are from process or system errors, not individual staff members.